“Time is the scarcest resource, and unless it is managed, nothing else can be managed,” Peter Drucker says in his book, The Effective Executive.

 At Rodeo, we are all about saving you time.
-The platform is specifically created as an all-in-one tool to meet the needs of project-based teams without third-party integrations.
+Our platform is specifically created as an all-in-one tool to meet the needs of project-based teams without third-party integrations.

-Rodeo offers a range of features that can help you manage your time more efficiently, including task tracking, resource management, planning, and invoicing.
-Here’s a look at Rodeo’s most-loved features that help you manage time and resources:
+Rodeo Drive offers a range of features that can help you manage your time more efficiently, including task tracking, resource management, planning, and invoicing.
+Here’s a look at Rodeo Drive’s most-loved features that help you manage time and resources:

 Properly creating effective and realistic budgets is the key to project success.
-Rodeo’s budgeting feature allows you to split your budget into phases and estimate the time and expenses required to complete the tasks.
+Rodeo Drive’s budgeting feature allows you to split your budget into phases and estimate the time and expenses required to complete the tasks.

-Once you’ve finished your budget, you can send the estimate to your client for approval directly from Rodeo, including your company’s branding and terms and conditions.
+Once you’ve finished your budget, you can send the estimate to your client for approval directly from Rodeo Drive, including your company’s branding and terms and conditions.

 Got the green light?
 Get the team started on their tasks.

-- Task management: In Rodeo, tasks correlate to a budgeted activity, helping you manage the team’s productivity and project budget.
+- Task management: In Rodeo Drive, tasks correlate to a budgeted activity, helping you manage the team’s productivity and project budget.
 Allocate tasks to those who are available and have matching skill sets.
 Efficiently managing everyone’s workload results in happy faces.

 - Quickbooks (US) and Xero (UK) Integration: Create a smooth bookkeeping and billing process.

-- Multilanguage: Easily switch languages in Rodeo by selecting Dutch, English, or German under ‘Preferred language.’
+- Multilanguage: Easily switch languages in Rodeo Drive by selecting Dutch or English under ‘Preferred language.’

 - Flexible pricing: Instead of offering complicated pricing plans that charge you by feature set, users can access all of Rodeo Drive's features for a flat fee of $14.99 per user/month.
 We also offer a Free plan with more limited feature offerings.